-That’s a simplified version and for sake of this discussion The Treaty Clause has been cited in opposition to the Iran Nuclear Agreement previously enacted by the Obama Administration and the United Nations Security Council.
+That’s a simplified version, and for the sake of this discussion, The Treaty Clause is cited in opposition to the Iran Nuclear Agreement previously enacted by the Obama Administration and the United Nations Security Council.

 Arms control agreements are often ratified by the treaty mechanism as cited by the Analysis of Congressional-Executive Agreements in the American Journal of Law and can be further analyzed here: https://scholarship.law.berkeley.edureferer

 While opponents to these types of agreements might wish they could rely on the Treaty Clause to nullify them, these agreements, though not ratified through Senate approval, are legitimate.
 But are they useful in the long term?

 The Iran Nuclear Agreement was a short-lived feather in the cap of the Obama legacy as President Trump quickly dismantled it in the early days of his presidency thus moving his agenda forward and keeping a corner-stone campaign promise.

 So are these costly and non-binding negotiations done in the best interest of the Union as per the Constitution, or are they used as instruments in the political toolbox of whoever is occupying the White House?
 Whether it’s on the negotiating end or the dismantling after the fact, are our leaders putting the Nation’s interest ahead of their own?
 It’s terribly dangerous to have